 Product Life Cycle Amazon vs Apple

-From rough estimate, Amazon has some seasonal products such as summer ware.
+From a rough estimate, Amazon has some seasonal products such as summer wear.
 They can only sell it for 3 months max.
-The life of Apple’s key products are way more than 12 months.
+The life of Apple’s key products is way more than 12 months.
 It goes without saying that demand forecast of seasonal, short life cycle products is very very difficult to estimate.

 As you may notice, based on example characteristics, Amazon’s Supply Chain is far more complicated than that of Apple Inc.

-The results from the analysis of Apple’s processes, challenging issues and complexities indicates that the success of its supply chain operations depends on how well they manage supplier relationship.
-This includes early supplier involvement in new product development, close communication and supplier performance improvement/evaluation.
+The results from the analysis of Apple’s processes, challenging issues, and complexities indicate that the success of its supply chain operations depends on how well they manage supplier relationship.
+This includes early supplier involvement in new product development, close communication, and supplier performance improvement/evaluation.
 Then, Apple Inc is dubbed as “King of Outsourcing”.

 In your opinion, does Apple Supply Chain deserve the number one spot?
 Register, and let us know your comments below.